JohnErnsthausen/roc/README.md

 ## Algorithms used

-The software was built for numerical stability.
-Great care was taken to solve the linear least squares problem to best fit the power series coefficients.
-The QRFactorization was implemented and used to solve the Linear Least Squares problem, and great care for numerical stability was taken in the construction of the Householder transformations, the two-norm, and the backward substitution used in solving the linear system.
+The code solves the linear least squares problem to best fit the power series coefficients.
+The QRFactorization was implemented and used to solve the Linear Least Squares problem, and great care was taken in the construction of the Householder transformations, the two-norm, and the backward substitution used in solving the linear system.

 This software was build somewhat for speed.
 However there is room for improvement.
 The